 A lady in less exalted circles might buy a dress ready-made, or buy a ready-made bodice, which was complicated to make, with a length of the same fabric to make the skirt herself.
 She, or her dressmaker, might use one of the paper patterns distributed free by fashion magazines such as The World of Fashion, from 1850.

 The Victorian era was a golden age, for the middle class.
 The huge army of clerks worked from nine to four, or ten to five.
 For those without a grouse moor, a family seaside holiday in Brighton or Margate could be just as refreshing.

 The days of paid annual leave had not yet arrived, but the family could take lodgings in Brighton or Margate, both easily accessible by steam boat or train, and the husband could lead a bachelor life during the week and join his family by ‘the husbands’ boat’ for the weekend.

 For those at the top of the pile, life was very comfortable.
+Servants, of course, could be worrying (just as labour-saving machines can go wrong, in our day).
 A man earning the very good income of, say, £1,000 paid just under £30 income tax.
 He ruled his household with a rod of iron, since his wife knew that she had little chance of divorcing him no matter what he did.
 His children were brought up to respect and obey him.
 If the domestic scene became too noisy or boring for him, he could always escape to his club.
 It seems, in retrospect, an enviable existence.